 The mountain yellow-legged frog has a low potential to occur in Bouquet Creek and San Francisquito Creek.
 San Francisquito Creek would be avoided entirely by the spanning of the transmission line over this area.
 The primary access road to the Del Sur Ridgeline would not cross Bouquet Creek.
-A quarry haul road (Forest Road 6N19) that may be used as a secondary access road would cross Bouquet Creek at an existing improved crossing.
+A quarry haul road (Forest

+Road 6N19) that may be used as a secondary access road would cross Bouquet Creek at an existing improved crossing.
 This elevated bridge was upgraded in 2005 and would allow construction vehicles to avoid impacts to riparian areas.
 No wet crossings of Bouquet Creek would occur.
 As the proposed Project would not impact Bouquet Creek or San Francisquito Creek, no impacts to mountain yellow-legged frog are expected to occur.
-Potential indirect impacts to amphibians or aquatic resources that may occur in the creek from increased ersoision potential wouldare not be expected to result in adverse impacts.
-APM BIO-1 and Mitigation Measure B-16, discussed further below, would require the flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species, in addition to which APM BIO-5 would require monitoring by a biologist to ensure that these restricted (flagged) areas are protected during construction-phase activities.
-Implementation of Mitigation Measure B-16 would also provide for the relocation of identified sensitive amphibian species that may be found within construction zones.
-SCE has indicated that pre construction surveys (APM BIO 1), flagging and avoidance of bodies of water that could potentially support breeding pools for special status amphibian species (APM BIO 5), and implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would avoid direct impacts to these species.
+Potential indirect impacts to amphibians or aquatic resources that may occur in the creek from increased ersoision potential are not expected to result in adverse impacts.
+SCE has indicated that pre-construction surveys (APM BIO-1), flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species (APM BIO-5), and implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would avoid direct impacts to these species.
 In addition, potential erosion from grading on the ridge line or access roads would be further minimized through the implementation of APM GEO-3 (Implementation of SWPPP) and Mitigation Measure G-2 (Minimization of Soil Erosion).